 - Do a corner stretch.
 Face the corner of a room and place your forearms on each wall with your elbows at shoulder height.
 Lean forward until you feel a stretch under your collarbone.

-Some stretches should be avoided, such as neck circles (where the head is rolled around the neck repeatedly) and quickly bending the neck forward and backward or side to side.
+There are some stretches to avoid such as neck circles and quickly bending the neck forward and backward or side to side.
 Performing these stretches can strain muscles or place additional stress on the cervical spine.

 Low back pain stretches